 Play #4: Capture and Manage Promises Automatically

 A promise made that is not kept or tasks that are not performed correctly can quickly negate the positive effects of a good conversational experience.
 Promises management, or a lack thereof, directly impacts your call handling times, wait times, and customer satisfaction and loyalty as measured by Net Promoter Score (NPS).
 In fact, a major communications provider in the U.S. has found that the top negative impact on its NPS is missed promises.

 A conversation-centric AI platform can automatically recognize, log, and enrich promises.
 After the call, it sends the customer a summary of the promises made to align expectations and then automatically manages the fulfillment of the promises, which improves NPS, reduces repeat calls, and improves processing time.

 Although the pandemic clearly demonstrated the importance of connectivity and drove unprecedented levels of demand, telecom companies must do more to retain those customers going forward and grow ARPU.
-This requires a bold strategy that harnesses the power of today’s conversational AI technology to improve the customer and agent experience.
+This requires taking bigger, bolder steps than ever before to improve the customer and agent experience.

 Conversational AI can be the foundation for optimizing every conversation to transform the customer and agent experience, drive customer satisfaction, and generate greater loyalty and revenue.
 An AI platform that addresses the entire customer conversation can help your telecom contact center deliver a positive, frictionless experience for your customers and agents.